-Personnel related barriers can put organizations and their management into precarious positions.
-These important human resource issues, if not carefully assessed and managed, can promote a risk tolerant culture.
-Sometimes these issues result from the organization trying to solve another problem; however, when they do so, additional exposure to employees and the overall organization is created.
+Personnel-related barriers can put organizations into precarious positions.
+Human resource issues, if not carefully assessed and managed, can promote a risk-tolerant culture.
+Sometimes these issues result from the organization trying to solve another problem.
+However when they do so, additional exposure to employees and the organization is created.
 These personnel barriers include:

-- ➤ Using less experienced or unskilled workers for wage-benefit savings - ➤ Cutting labor allocation to reduce wage-benefit costs - Uncontrolled and/or excessive overtime - Substantial wage incentives paid to attract labor - > Substantial wage incentives paid for overtime work - ➤ Inadequate work/rest regiments - > Erratic work schedules, e.g. swing shifts - ➤ Overtaxing the physical limitations of workers - ➤ Overtaxing the mental limitations of workers - Unrealistic policies e.g. absenteeism, return to work
+- Use of less experienced workers due to cost savings - Improper or "short" staffing, causing risk taking - Uncontrolled and/or excessive overtime - Substantial incentives paid for overtime work - Inadequate work/rest regiments - Erratic work schedules, e.g., swing shifts - Overtaxing the physical limitations of workers - Overtaxing the mental limitations of workers

+• Unrealistic policies e.g., absenteeism, return to work